The World’s Most Extreme Road Trips That Will Give You a Thrill

 North Yungas Road (a.k.a.
 The Death Road), Bolivia

-El Camino de la Muerte, North Yungas Road or simply the Death Road in Bolivia, can make even the bravest riders have second thoughts.
-The road runs for 80 km (50 miles) from La Paz to Coroico in Yungas region, a popular starting point for other adventure trips in the Bolivian Amazon.
+El Camino de la Muerte, North Yungas Road, or simply the Death Road in Bolivia, can make even the bravest riders have second thoughts.
+The road runs for 80 km (50 miles) from La Paz to Coroico in the Yungas region, a popular starting point for other adventure trips in the Bolivian Amazon.

-In 1995, the Inter-American Development Bank called it the “world’s most dangerous road,” and an estimated 200-300 people die on this narrow road each year.
+In 1995, the Inter-American Development Bank called it the “world’s most dangerous road”.
 This doesn’t stop thrill-seekers, though.
 The road is a tourist attraction, and is particularly appealing to mountain bikers, offering a 64-kilometer (40 miles) stretch of spectacular downhill riding.
 And where mountain bikers go down, adventure motorcycle tours go up.

 Did these ‘insane’ road trips spark your curiosity?
 Did they make you want to hop on your bike and set off into the unknown?
 Now is as good a time as any to put your stamina to the test and quench your adrenaline thirst!

-Would you like to go off-the-beaten path and into the wild?
-Go to BookMotorcycleTours.com and choose an extreme motorcycle tour guaranteed to widen your horizon.
+Would you like to go off-the-beaten-path and into the wild?
+Pack your bags for an extreme motorcycle tour that is guaranteed to widen your horizon.